 - Fall 2023: Tuesday, July 25, 2023

 - Undergraduate or graduate student currently enrolled in college-level courses (minimum 18 years old) or a recent graduate

 - Commitment to a 10- to 12-week placement—hours and duration of internship will depend on the requirements of the university as well as the scope of the projects the intern will be working at Museum of the Bible.
 The minimum number of hours to be worked per week is eight (8).
 The maximum number of hours that can be worked per week is 40.

 - Must be legally authorized to work in the United States without sponsorship

 - Please see the internship posting on the careers webpage for additional qualifications

 Internships are unpaid.
 However, students may gain academic credit for their internship hours.
 Museum of the Bible can make arrangements with each intern to ensure that he/she is meeting their university’s requirements.
+The intern is responsible for providing the appropriate paperwork from their university.
 Please consult your university’s career services center for more information regarding internship accreditation.
 You may also check to see if your university offers any type of assistance to students for unpaid internships.